+- A. Ascertain and, if possible, remove the cause of the dropsy. - F. You must direct your attention to the organs engaged in nutrition. - a.
+Attention to diet. - b.
+Attention to the digestive organs. - c.
+Attention to the eliminating organs. - 3.
+Indications for the Treatment of Dilated Organs. - A. Up to a certain extent, a muscle contracts with increased force in proportion to the load it has to raise, but when it is excessively or too long overweighted, its power of contraction is diminished or entirely lost.
+Consequently, although the hollow muscular organs are capable of sustaining any sudden and ordinary strain, they gradually yield and become dilated when they are long prevented from completely expelling their contents.
 The cause producing the dilatation is often beyond our power to remove.
 For example, dilatation of the heart commonly results from diseased valves, and dilatation of the stomach from thickening of the pylorus, neither of which conditions we can alter by medicines.
 But to prevent a dilatation from increasing, we must reduce, as far as possible, the quantity of the materials that pass through the affected organ, which, by their bulk, keep the muscular fibres unduly stretched.
-Thus in the case of the heart we diminish the amount of fluid in the vascular system by bleeding, diuretics, or purgatives ; in a dilated colon we attempt to remove any accumulation by enemata or aperients, or in the case of the stomach by the employment of the pump.
+Thus in the case of the heart we diminish the amount of fluid in the vascular system by bleeding, diuretics, or purgatives; in a dilated colon we attempt to remove any accumulation by enemata or aperients.
 By so doing we allow the muscular fibres to contract, and thus place them in the most favorable condition to recover their tone.

 F. When a muscle is incompletely supplied with blood its irritability is lessened, and it is, therefore, easy to see how important it is to maintain the general nutrition.
 This is more especially necessary in those instances in which, as sometimes happens, the dilatation has arisen, not from an obstruction to the egress of the contents, but from mere feebleness in the muscular fibres of the organ.
 These are the most favorable cases for treatment; they require a long-continued and careful course of tonics, such as iron, zinc, quinine, or other vegetable or mineral remedies of this class.
 It is well known that a due supply of oxygen is essential to muscular contraction, and the lack of strength exhibited by anæmic persons affords an illustration of this physiological truth.
-It is probably by increasing the number of the red blood-corpuscles, and thereby assisting oxygenisation, that iron is so especially valuable in dilatation of the heart and other muscular organs.
+It is probably by increasing the numbers of the red blood-corpuscles, and thereby assisting oxygenisation, that iron is so especially valuable in dilatation of the heart and other muscular organs.
 Where there is no anæmia you may have recourse to the salts of zinc or silver, or to some of the vegetable tonics.